On this page

-Your pacemaker will be checked by a cardiac physiologist, who will then arrange for you to have a further pacemaker check approximately six to eight weeks after the implant date.
-They will give you a pacemaker identification card with the details of your device.
+Your ICD will be checked by a cardiac physiologist, who will then arrange for you to have the ICD checked approximately six to eight weeks after the implant date.
+They will give you an ICD identification card with the details of your device.
 Keep this card with you at all times.

 How should I care for my wound at home?

 Always wash your hands before caring for your wound.
 Leave the dressing on for the first two days, then replace the dressing and keep covered for a further two days.
 After this you may leave the wound without a dressing.